samsuh/2026-journal/README.md

 # 2026-journal

 ## 4/30/26 - Thursday
-- Gym, try new shoes.
-Do set B, plus hip abductor.
+- DONE ~~Gym, try new shoes.
+Do set B, plus hip abductor.~~
-- Help S out with ordering stuff online
+- Do it may 1 during sitewide sale. ~~Help S out with ordering stuff online.~~

 ## 4/29/26 - Wednesday
 - DONE ~~Go for a bike ride~~ +30km